Dinaabdalla2018/SocialPost/README.md

-Welcome to the readme file for the Windows Form Desktop Social Post project using Entity Framework, Code First, LINQ, and Migration!

 ## Project Description
-The Windows Form Desktop Social Post project is a simple social media application that allows users to create and view posts.
+The Windows Form Desktop Social Post project This simple social media application allows users to log in, register, create, update, delete, view posts, and create Blogs.
 The application is built using Windows Forms and utilizes Entity Framework with Code First approach for data access.
 LINQ is used for querying the database and Migration is used for managing database changes.

 ## Prerequisites
 - Visual Studio 2020